rashedulalam46/write-error-log/README.md

 # Write Error Log

-**Write Error Log** is a simple and effective utility built with **C#** and **ASP.NET Core** to capture and log application errors.
-It helps developers track exceptions and maintain a record of runtime issues for troubleshooting and debugging purposes.
+**Write Error Log** is a simple utility built with **C#** and **.NET** that captures application errors and writes them to a text file.
+Each day, a new log file is created with the filename corresponding to the current date (e.g., `2025-11-04.txt`), making it easy to track and organize errors by day.

 ## Features
-- Capture and log errors in a structured format
+- Logs errors automatically to a `.txt` file
-- Supports logging to files or custom storage
+- Creates a new log file for each day using the current date
-- Easy to integrate into existing ASP.NET Core applications
+- Easy to integrate into any C#/.NET application
-- Simple and lightweight
+- Lightweight and simple to use

 ## Technologies Used
 - **C#**
-- **ASP.NET Core**
-- **HTML / CSS** (for basic views)
+- **.NET Core / .NET 5+**
-- **JavaScript** (for minor client-side interactions)
+- **File System** for storing logs

 ## Getting Started

 ### Prerequisites
 - [.NET 5.0 SDK or later](https://dotnet.microsoft.com/download/dotnet/5.0)
 - Visual Studio 2019/2022 or Visual Studio Code
-- SQL Server or preferred database for storing logs (if applicable)

 ### Installation
 1. Clone the repository:
    ```bash
    git clone https://github.com/rashedulalam46/write-error-log.git